angular/angular/aio/content/guide/creating-libraries.md

 * Include an update schematic so that `ng update` can update your library’s dependencies and provide migrations for breaking changes in new releases.

+What you include in your library depends on your task.
+For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an app.
+If you want a dropdown that would contain different passed-in values each time, your library could define a schematic to create it with a given configuration.
+Developers could then use `ng generate` to configure an instance for their own app.

+Suppose you want to read a configuration file and then generate a form based on that configuration.
+If that form will need additional customization by the developer who is using your library, it might work best as a schematic.
+However, if the forms will always be the same and not need much customization by developers, then you could create a dynamic component that takes the configuration and generates the form.
+In general, the more complex the customization, the more useful the schematic approach.

 To learn more, see [Schematics Overview](guide/schematics) and [Schematics for Libraries](guide/schematics-for-libraries).

 ## Publishing your library

 Use the Angular CLI and the npm package manager to build and publish your library as an npm package.

 Before publishing a library to NPM, build it using the `--prod` flag which will use the older compiler and runtime known as View Engine instead of Ivy.